easedup/acv9/curriculum/tech-digital-technologies/foundation-year.md

 ## Achievement Standards {#achievement-standards}

+### Learning area achievement standard {#learning-area-achievement-standard}
+By the end of Foundation students identify familiar products, services and environments and develop familiarity with digital systems, using them for a purpose.
+They create, communicate and choose design ideas.
+Students follow steps and use materials and equipment to safely make a designed solution for a school-selected context.
+They show how to represent data using objects, pictures and symbols and identify examples of data that is owned by them.

+### Subject achievement standard {#subject-achievement-standard}
 By the end of Foundation students show familiarity with digital systems and use them for a purpose.
 They represent data using objects, pictures and symbols and identify examples of data that is owned by them.